 Let’s get started with Chef interview questions, so the first question has to be:

 It is a powerful automation platform that provides a way to transforms infrastructure into code.
 Chef is a tool for which you write scripts that are used to automate processes.
 What processes?
 Pretty much anything related to IT.

 Now you can explain the architecture of Chef, it consists of:

 A Resource represents a piece of infrastructure and its desired state, such as a package that should be installed, a service that should be running, or a file that should be generated.
 A block of Resource can be considered as a Recipe.

 Now you should explain about the functions of Resource for that include the following points:

 Remember, you have mentioned the word Recipe in your previous answer, so the next question in this Chef interview questions blog has to be related to Recipe.

-Here also I will suggest you to use the above mentioned flow, first define Recipe.
+Here also I will suggest you use the above-mentioned flow, first define Recipe.